zmitchell/artifact/book/src/Tools.md

 be taught except to say: always look for ways you can automate pain points and increase simplicity.
 Develop tools that make it easy to interface with your product, or hook into annoying legacy test software, or develop tests in a simpler way.
+These tools can be a script, a new way of doing things or even just a library/module.
 By making everyone's life easier, you will drastically increase quality

 ### [artifact][7]: the design doc tool made for developers
-artifact will be our bread and butter for writing and linking our design to our source code and then hosting them as a webpage.
+Artifact will be our bread and butter for writing and linking our design to our source code and then hosting them as a webpage.
 This tool was designed specifically to facilitate the philosophy of software quality presented in this book.
 Artifact will be the topic of the next chapter.

-At the end of the process, we will be able to host our design docs just like the artifact project [design docs][8].
+At the end of the process, we will be able to host our design docs just like the artifact project's [design docs][8].

 [1]: https://git-scm.com/
 [2]: http://rosettacode.org/wiki/Documentation